Parent Teacher Organization

 - Raise funds for the activities planned and to supplement school needs for equipment and supplies.

-Each year we raise money for the PTO with the following activities:
+Each year the PTO raises money with the following activities:

 “A Little Goes a Long Way" Fundraising Drive — Each family is asked to provide startup costs for the PTO by donating at the beginning of each year.